 If a culture-rich, traditional country like Oman captivates you, read along to find out more.

-Requirements for Teaching ESL in Oman
+Requirements to Teach English in Oman

 Given Oman has few native English speakers, your expertise is in high demand.
 With this comes higher requirements from its English speakers.
 There are several Government requirements to be aware of: